-It promotes bone strength and helps to prevent osteoporosis.
+It promotes bone strength and helps to prevent 'thinning' of the bones (osteoporosis).

 Make sure you know how to take the preparation you have been given.
 Some brands of tablets are swallowed with water, others are chewable, and others are dissolved in water.
 The contents of sachets should be mixed into water before taking.
 Read the label carefully, and if you are still unsure what to do, ask your pharmacist for advice.